Claude de Forbin: Early life

 Claude de Forbin was born in the village Gardanne in the Provence, as a member of a family established in Marseille in the 14th century.
 Later divided into several branches, Claude de Forbin was the most famous of the branch Forbin Gardanne.
 High-spirited and ungovernable in his boyhood, he ran away from his home, and through the influence of an uncle entered the navy, serving his first campaign in 1675.
 For a short time he quit the navy and entered the musketeers.
 There, he killed the chevalier de Gourdon in a duel, and was sentenced to death by the Parliament of Aix; he managed to obtain a grace and joined the Navy under his brother's identity.

-He served under the Count d'Estrées during the American campaign, and under Duquesne that of Algiers in 1683, on all occasions distinguishing himself by his impetuous courage.
+He served under Jean d'Estrées, Count of Estrées during the American campaign, and under Duquesne that of Algiers in 1683, on all occasions distinguishing himself by his impetuous courage.